-Katha Dance Theatre has just finished their two week tour of India where they were featured at the acclaimed Khajuraho Classical Dance Festival.
+Katha Dance Theatre completed a two week tour of India, where they were featured at the acclaimed Khajuraho Classical Dance Festival.

 February 25th – Vasantotsava.
 Kamani Auditorium, New Delhi